Bankruptcy Attorney in Myrtle Beach, SC

-If you are facing financial difficulties, you might consider filing for bankruptcy protection.
-Bankruptcy in Myrtle Beach, South Carolina is actually rather straightforward and easy to understand.
+If you are facing financial difficulties, you may consider filing for bankruptcy protection with the guidance of a bankruptcy attorney in Myrtle Beach, South Carolina.
 Specific guidelines were established through the 2005 Bankruptcy Act.
-It requires anyone who files for bankruptcy protection in South Carolina to get credit counseling within the six months preceding the filing.
+The guidelines require anyone who files for bankruptcy protection in South Carolina to get credit counseling within the six months preceding the filing.
 After you have filed bankruptcy, you must attend and complete a financial management instructional course to help you avoid future financial problems.

 Your expenses and your income will both be analyzed to see if you meet the qualifications to file a Chapter 7 bankruptcy or if you should file a Chapter 13 bankruptcy.
 The court will look at your average monthly income for the preceding six months and compare it to the median income in South Carolina to accurately do the means test.
 If you have an average monthly income that exceeds the state’s median income, the remainder of the means test will be applicable to determine which bankruptcy filing is appropriate for you.